 Use IAM role credentials to connect to the Athena JDBC driver

-- Assuming the role with a SAML Identity provider: Active Directory Federation Services (AD FS) 3.0 and Okta are the only SAML 2.0 identity providers that are directly supported in the Athena JDBC driver.
-If you assume the role with a different identity provider, use the assume-role-with-saml command to get the temporary credentials.
+- Assuming the role with a SAML Identity provider: Active Directory Federation Services (AD FS) 3.0, Okta, PingFederate, and Azure AD are the only SAML 2.0 identity providers that are directly supported in the Athena JDBC driver.
+If you assume the role with a different identity provider, then use the assume-role-with-saml command to get the temporary credentials.

 Note: If you receive errors when running AWS Command Line Interface (AWS CLI) commands, make sure that you’re using the most recent AWS CLI version.